Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Psionic Talent**

-    You learn the *mage hand* cantrip.
+    You learn the [Mage Hand] cantrip.
 You can cast it without verbal or somatic components, and you can make the spectral hand invisible.
 If you already know this spell, its range increases by 30 feet when you cast it.
 Its spellcasting ability is the ability increased by this feat.

 - **Limited Telekinesis**